How to fix 'error: unknown filesystem. grub rescue'

-Then you've come to the right place because This tutorial will show you how to repair grub in Linux Mint and Ubuntu.
+This tutorial will show you how to fix this problem by repairing grub in Linux Mint and Ubuntu.

 How to repair GRUB